 A minimalist definition of city diplomacy is the involvement of sub-national governments – either cities or provinces – in international affairs.
-This international involvement has different axes of action that are grouped into three.
+This international involvement has different axes of action that are grouped into three ideas.

 The first axis focuses on local development.
 Local development involves transforming the economic and social reality to address the challenges that governments put on agenda-setting or issues that come up due to external factors, for example, climate change or pandemics that globalization brings.
 Globalization has impacted the world and the territories critically, so local development is not split out from the internationalization component.